Frequently Asked Questions

 We haven’t picked a contractor yet; can I still apply to get our permit application in line?

 You may make application while a job is currently out for bid.
 The application will need to be completed with the contractor as TBD.
 The project will undergo Plan Review in the normal time frame however a permit will NOT be issued until the selected contractor makes building permit application via our online portal.

 I have submitted my building permit application online, now what?

 You will receive an email confirmation typically within 24 hours or less from time of submittal.
 We will confirm we have received everything needed for Plan Review at that time and communicate anything we feel may be missing or outstanding.
 We will also confirm what the current estimated lead-time for plan review at that time.

 Building permit fees are based on the total cost of construction, including all labor and materials.
 Please be sure to visit our Fee webpage where you can view our Building Permit Fee Schedule, click here.
 Keep in mind impact fees may apply to your project and information about Impact Fees can be found here.

 When are my building permit fees due?
 What payment methods are accepted by the Town?

 Building permit fees are due at the time of permit issuance.
 If you are a licensed contractor obtaining a building permit, a business license fee may also be due.
 Both fees can be paid together via cash, check, VISA or MC.
 Checks may be made payable to the Town of Mount Pleasant.

 How long is a permit valid for?
 Does it Expire?

 Every permit issued shall become invalid unless the work authorized is commenced within 180 days after permit issuance.
-For permits not affected by the Building Permit Allocation Program, the Building Official is authorized to grant one or more extensions of time for periods not more than 180 Days each.
+For permits not affected by the Building Permit Allocation Program, the Building Official is authorized to grant one or more extensions of 180 Days.